Matthew 1:17

 Matthew 1:17 is the seventeenth verse of the first chapter in the Gospel of Matthew in the New Testament.
-The verse is the conclusion to the section where the genealogy of Joseph, the step-father of Jesus, is listed.
+The verse is the conclusion to the section where the genealogy of Joseph, the earthly father of Jesus, is listed.

 Text

 The original Koine Greek, according to Westcott and Hort, reads:

 In the King James Version of the Bible the text reads: